 In recent years there have been questions about the long-term safety of taking aluminum, however.
 Because aluminum may deplete the body of phosphorus and calcium (increasing the risk of weak bones), some products are no longer using it.2

 Sodium bicarbonate is frequently found in products like Alka-Seltzer®, baking soda, or as store brand sodium bicarbonate.4 It can work quickly to relieve heartburn symptoms, but it's also quickly eliminated from your stomach—so relief may not last as long.

 Because it reacts with stomach acid and can produce a significant amount of carbon dioxide gas, sodium bicarbonate may cause people to belch or get flatulence when they use it.4

 Sodium bicarbonate has high sodium content and may not be appropriate for people who are on salt-restricted diets or have congestive heart failure, high blood pressure, or kidney problems.
-You should speak to your doctor or pharmacist prior to use if you have any of these conditions.
-Because it provides an added amount of sodium, even people who are not sodium restricted should take this into consideration.2 For pregnant women, antacids containing sodium bicarbonate may not considered to be safe, and should also speak to a doctor or pharmacist before use.5
+You should speak to your doctor or pharmacist prior to use if you have any of these conditions because it provides an added amount of sodium.
+Even people who are not sodium restricted should take this into consideration.
+For pregnant women, antacids containing sodium bicarbonate may not considered to be safe, and you should also speak to a doctor or pharmacist before use.5

 Why You Should Talk to a Doctor or Pharmacist About Antacids